katlynhutson/Simon-Game/README.md

 ## Unsolved Problems/Major Hurdles

 The refactoring of my JavaScript post reaching my MVP goals has been difficult.
-I want my javaScript code to be as dry as possible.
-Hopefully this refactoring will be complete before submission time.
+I'm still working on reducing my javaScript code.